statbiophys/NoisET/README.md

 # NoisET  sampling NOIse & Expansion of T-cells.
-NoisET is a computational tool allowing to assess sampling noise [ref] and detect responding Tcells clones to a given stimuli using bayesian inference and RepSeq longitudinal data.
+NoisET is an easy-to-use Python package allowing to assess sampling noise [ref] and detect responding Tcells clones to a given stimulus using Bayesian inference and RepSeq longitudinal data.

-!!!
-Still in construction

 <https://arxiv.org/pdf/1912.08304.pdf>

 ----------------------------------------------------------------------------------------------------------------------------

 ## Installation

-To install Noisets, git clone the file in your working environment.
+To install NoisET, git clone the file in your working environment.
-Using terminal, go inside the NoisEts directory and write the following command :
+Using terminal, go inside NoisET directory and write the following command :

 ```console
 sudo python setup.py install